lshang0311/fastapi-docker-quickstart/README.md

 ```

-- Navigate to http://localhost:8000 in the web browser find the following json response:
+- Navigate to http://localhost:8000 in the web browser to find the following json response:
 ```text
 {
 "message": "OK"